FlorianBauer/sila-orchestrator/README.md

 ### Build the Project

-To build this project, a moderately current JDK and Maven installation is required.
+To build this project, JDK 11 or higher and a moderately current Maven installation is required.
 Enter the project directory and use the following command to to start the build process:

 ```bash